wlads/reefpoints/source/posts/2013-12-22-lessons-learned-two-years-of-running-a-dockyard.md

 for us, it cost us big time.
 We have since retained the law firm of [Gesmer Updegrove](http://gesmer.com).
 They're pricey but it worth it.

-However, before we ever engaged with our current laywer we unfortunately had another run with a bad client.
+However, before we ever engaged with our current lawyer we unfortunately had another run with a bad client.
 This time to the tune of $20,000.
 That hit came this year.
-What is really strange is that I knew walking into this deal it was going to end badly, and I voiced my concerns internally to my people at the time but I still OK'd the deal and it unfolded just as I thought it would.
+What is really strange is that I knew walking into this deal it was going to end badly, and I voiced my concerns internally to my people at the time but I still OKed the deal and it unfolded just as I thought it would.
 It was a dumb move and we paid the price of it.